bonosoft/sveltekit-progress/README.md

 ```

 ## Adding Progress to a svelte file in SvelteKit
-Now you can start adding progress components to your pages.
+Now you can start adding circular progress components to your pages.
 ```ts
 <script lang="ts">
 	import Progress from "@bonosoft/sveltekit-progress"